Security Data Works

 Three boundaries documented up front.

 The Migration Assessment is not vendor-neutral on principle.
 If the analysis says ClickHouse on the hot tier and Iceberg on the cold tier wins on your workload, the recommendation says so.
 If a future workload shape reverses the answer, the recommendation reverses.
-Vendor neutrality is a consequence of the empirical-skepticism method, not the goal — and the research page tracks where the prior recommendations have moved as evidence shifted.
+Vendor neutrality is a consequence of the empirical-skepticism method rather than the goal, and the research page tracks where the prior recommendations have moved as evidence shifted.

 Quantified answers.
 Defensible roadmap.
 Or a documented no-go.